 As long as you don’t cheat or reach your target weight, with 16/8 intermittent fasting, your daily calorie requirement will be enough to lose weight.
 For a woman, this is about 1,900 kcal.

-According to studies, people who eat fewer meals also consume fewer calories during the day, but you will usually fall short of the daily requirement (Stubbs et al. 200139).
+According to studies, people who eat fewer meals consume fewer calories during the day but usually fall short of the daily requirement (Stubbs et al. 200139).

-Finally, 16/8 intermittent fasting is not a conventional diet but rather a time-based eating pattern.
+Finally, 16/8 intermittent fasting is not a conventional diet but a time-based eating pattern.

-If you stick to fasting schedules and still have trouble losing weight, there could be unconscious factors standing in your way.
+If you stick to fasting schedules and still have trouble losing weight, unconscious factors could be in your way.

-In addition to diet, also lifestyle subtleties can also keep you from losing fat:
+In addition to diet, also lifestyle subtleties can keep you from losing fat: